gep13/katacoda-scenarios/cake-introduction/step1.md

 On the first line we are using a built in `alias` to grab a command line argument passed into Cake.
 When there is no argument passed, a default value of `Hello` is used.

 We then define a `Task` to actually do some work.
-This task is named `Hello` and simply uses the `Information` alias to write out "Hello from Cake" to the command line.
+This task is named `FirstTask` and simply uses the `Information` alias to write out "Hello from Cake" to the command line.

 The `RunTarget method is then called to execute the defined target, which by default, will be the Hello task.